JoseFilipeFerreira/KitchenApp/KitchenApp/UserService/README.md

 **DELETE** type request.
 After removing the user, its JWT will be destroyed also.
 If the JWT is invalid, the server will respond with a **404** (Not found) status code, and the existent JWT deleted.

+## Friends Info Endpoints

+Friends info and managment can be found in the `/friends`, and here are exposed five endpoints, being

+- /get
+- /pending
+- /add
+- /remove
+- /accept

+All endpoints recive the JWT in an header named auth, to identify the logged in user, and return in the same header a revalidated token.

+### /get

+This endpoint, through a **GET** request, returns a dictionary of all the friends a user has, the key of the dictionary being the friend's email, and the value the corresponding name.

+### /pending

+This endpoint is similar to the `/get` endpoint, the difference being that it returns the info about pending friend requests.

+### /add

+This endpoint allows the user to send a friend request to another existent user, via a **POST** request, providing the other user's email through a form, containing the `friend` field.

+### /remove

+This endpoint removes a friend, or a pending request, through a **DELETE** request, and providing the friend's email to whom the friendship shall be terminated, in a **HTML** form, with the email in the field `friend`.

+### /accept

+This endpoint is meant to accept a pending request, through a **POST** request, and providing the friend's email to whom the friendship shall be accepted, in a **HTML** form, with the email in the field `friend`.